nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Examples:
 * `list` followed by `ldelete 2 1` deletes the 1st lesson for the 2nd person in the address book.
-* `find Betsy` followed by `delete 1 1` deletes the 1st lesson for the 1st person in the results of the `find` command.
+* `find Betsy` followed by `ldelete 1 1` deletes the 1st lesson for the 1st person in the results of the `find` command.

 ### Clearing all entries : `clear`